ericswpark/camsung/README.md

 Note that your phone needs to be on vibrate or mute for the camera shutter to be muted!

+### Automate

+You can automate muting and unmuting the camera with either Galaxy Routines or Tasker.

+I recommend using Tasker if possible, as Galaxy Routines will go through app shortcuts, which requires you to open the main activity and will induce a brief flash while the automation runs.

+See the [tasker](./tasker/) subfolder.
+You can import the XML files by long-pressing the "Tasks" tab in Tasker.

 ## Uninstall

 Turn off the switch, then uninstall.
 If you uninstalled before turning off the switch, re-install